Staging

 out into multiple functions.
 This is nothing more than taking a

-, and separating it out into a composition of two
+function h, and separating it out into a composition of two

-different functions g ∘ f
+different functions g ∘ f so that g never refers to or calls,

-directly or indirectly, f
+directly or indirectly, f.

 After naively staging, we can do some optimization, execute some additional work in earlier stages to make the final stage more efficient.